DEENUU1/meta-spy/README.md

 ## About The Project
 This project allows to log in using selenium to facebook account (even if you have 2-step verification), scrape user information based on a given url address and save data to database and local files.
+After that you can browse scraped data, add notes, search more detail in google using local web application.

 ### Built With
 - Python
-- FastAPI
   - Typer
   - Selenium
+- FastAPI
+- React
+  - Vite
 - Sqlite
-- Docker & docker compsoe
+- Docker & docker compose

 ## Key Features
 - Log in with 2-step verification
 - Log in without 2-step verification
 - Save cookies to save log in session
-- Scrape a list of friends
 - Scrape information like:
   - work and education
   - places
   - full name
   - recent places
+  - videos
+    - download videos
+  - reels
+  - list of friends
+  - images
+    - downlaod images
+  - reviews
 - Save scraped data to database
+- Local web app (FastAPI + React):
+  - Browse scraped data
+  - Adding notes in local web app for specified person
+  - Automatically search scraped data in google

 ## Screenshots